janderss0n/getting_and_cleaning_data_course_project_coursera/CodeBook.md

 ### fetchData()
-This function will download the data zip file as well as extract the zip file if either of or both of these taskes haven't already been performed.
+This function will download the data zip file as well as extract the zip file if either of or both of these tasks haven't already been performed.

 ### loadAndMergeData()
 This function fixes task 1 and 3.
 It first calls the function loadAndMergeXAndY() to load the